U.S. Customs and Border Protection, Department of Homeland Security.

 Requests for additional information should be directed to Tracey Denning, U.S. Customs and Border Protection, Regulations and Rulings, Office of International Trade, 90 K Street NE., 10th Floor, Washington, DC 20229-1177, at 202-325-0265.

 Start Supplemental Information

 CBP invites the general public and other Federal agencies to comment on proposed and/or continuing information collections pursuant to the Paperwork Reduction Act of 1995 (Pub.
 L. 104-13).
 The comments should address: (a) Whether the collection of information is necessary for the proper performance of the functions of the agency, including whether the information shall have practical utility; (b) the accuracy of the agency's estimates of the burden of the collection of information; (c) ways to enhance the quality, utility, and clarity of the information to be collected; (d) ways to minimize the burden including the use of automated collection techniques or the use of other forms of information technology; and (e) the annual cost burden to respondents or record keepers from the collection of information (total capital/startup costs and operations and maintenance costs).
 The comments that are submitted will be summarized and included in the CBP request for OMB approval.
 All comments will become a matter of public record.
 In this document, CBP is soliciting comments concerning the following information collection:

 OMB Number: 1651-0010.

-Abstract: The Certificate of Registration is used to expedite free entry or entry at a reduced rate on foreign made personal articles that are taken abroad.
-The articles are dutiable each time they are brought into the United States unless there is acceptable proof of prior possession.
-It is also used for the registration, examination, and supervised lading of commercial shipments of articles exported for repair, alteration, processing, etc., which will subsequently be returned to the United States either free of duty or at a reduced rate.
+CBP Form 4455, Certificate of Registration, is used primarily for the registration, examination, and supervised lading of commercial shipments of articles exported for repair, alteration, or processing, which will subsequently be returned to the United States either duty free or at a reduced duty rate.
+CBP Form 4455 is accessible at: http://www.cbp.gov/newsroom/publications/forms?title=4455&=Apply.